|Title||Sharing dialogs (part 1) — Basic terminology and overview|

 A dialog-box program (formally called a dialog resource file and often casually referred to as a dialog) allows the author to define the appearance of a dialog box, to specify how the controls of the dialog box react when the user fills in the fields (such as the hiding or disabling of specific areas), and to specify the ultimate action that is to be taken (such as running a Stata command) when the user clicks OK or Submit.
 A dialog-box program is stored in a file with extension .dlg.

 A menu, or more specifically a pull-down menu, is the element of Stata 8's new graphical user interface (GUI) that allows the user to access a dialog box to specify and submit details about a Stata command you wish to run.
-The only Stata menu that can be modified to hold user-written dialog boxes is the User menu.
+The only Stata menu that can be modified to hold community-contributed dialog boxes is the User menu.

 The first step is to write your dialog box program.
 For more information on this topic, visit Sharing dialogs (part 2) — Dialog-box programs.